steveicarus/simbus/server/README.txt

 # There can be any number of busses in this server, and in this
 # configuration file.
 Just include a bus section for each bus you want
 # to define.
 Note that the port must be unique.

 bus {
   # Give the bus a symbolic name.
 This is used for human readable
   # messages.
 The name is optional, a default will be chosen if needed.
   name = "<bus name>";

+  # Select the bus protocol for the bus.
+This is required.
+The
+  # protocol is given as a string, that the server then looks up in a
+  # data-base of protocol implementations.
+  protocol = "<type>";

   # Specify the TCP network port to use.
 The server listens on this
   # port, and the clients connects to this port to attach to the bus.